 - Spa: The Oberoi Spa is extraordinary: so refined, with aromatic incense wafting throughout.
 Wide range of treatments from India and Asia, as well as a sauna, indoor pool, and free yoga lessons.

 - Fitness Center: Huge and open 24 hours, with all the latest equipment.
 Personal trainers available.

 - Other Facilities: 24-hour Business Center with library and meeting rooms.
 Shopping arcade of luxury boutiques.
 Cash machine.

-The Oberoi, New Delhi – Food and Drink
+The Oberoi – Food and Drink